 8. Send year-end reports reminding donors how they helped.
 Every donor should get something, even if just a brief email with a photo of someone they helped and a quick “You’re our hero!” or “You did it!”
 Also considering sending a special thank you gift to donors and volunteers who really helped you out a lot during the year.
 I don’t mean anything expensive (that could backfire).
 I mean tokens of appreciation that just say “I’m thinking about you.”

-TIP: One terrific idea from my friend and colleague Pamela Grow over on SOFII is: “Dear Dave Donor, Are you wondering why I’ve enclosed a packet of gum with this letter?
+TIP: One terrific idea from my colleague Pamela Grow over on SOFII is: “Dear Dave Donor, Are you wondering why I’ve enclosed a packet of gum with this letter?
 Well, I just wanted to say thanks and I was thinking how ‘sweet’ you were to give a gift earlier this year and giving you something sweet seemed appropriate.
 Enjoy!
 I’ve actually done something similar, sending just a stick of gum with a note saying “Thanks for sticking with us.”
 It’s so light it doesn’t even increase the mailer’s cost, it makes the interaction with your donor fun, and it isn’t a ‘give me money’ communication.
 As a result, your donor will likely see you in a more favorable light when it comes time for your next solicitation.

 9. If it’s been awhile since your monthly donors got a real thank you, consider a ‘thankathon’ this month and recruit board members, development committee members and/or other volunteers to help.
 If you’re a school, ask students to help.